Busy Work vs. Meaningful Work

-In shifting my energy towards this goal of preparedness, I found myself in the middle of two parental pressure traps (which have long been around for us parents of toddlers and preschoolers).
-On the one hand, having our young children “quarantined” at home full-time is an opportunity to slow down, be present, and give our children the beneficial breathing room to just play.
+In shifting my energy towards this goal of preparedness, I recently found myself in the middle of two parental pressure traps.
+On the one hand, having my children home from school for an extended period is an opportunity to slow down, be present, and give beneficial breathing room to just play.
 On the other hand, there is a clear yearning for enforcing structure and supporting acquisition of knowledge in these foundational academic years.
 Then I remembered, this is exactly why I love Montessori.

-The days that I am prepared, treat them as capable, and guide them towards meaningful work are the days when we begin to replenish our cups.
-The days that I am not prepared, understate their capabilities, and shield them from meaningful work in place of “busy work”— or total abandon to any guidance — are the days that end up draining our cups.
+The days when I am prepared, treat them as capable, and guide them towards meaningful work are the days when we begin to replenish our cups.
+The days when I am not prepared, understate their capabilities, and shield them from meaningful work in place of “busy work”— or total abandon to any guidance — are the days that end up draining our cups.